OpenST/OIPs/OIPS/oip-draft_gateway_composer.md

 ## Flow OSTPrime

  There is only a gateway contract (no BrandedToken contract) mapping (OST on Ethereum mainnet) -> (OSTPrime on sidechain).
- So stake and mint of OSTPrime would just take two signatures from the user without the obvious need for a composer contract;
+ So stake and mint of OSTPrime would just take two signatures from the user without the obvious need for a Gateway Composer contract;

  Stake and Mint flow of OSTPrime will look like below: